-As of January 31, 2019, Mr. Cuggino beneficially owned, through his ownership of Pacific Heights, shares in each of the Trust's Portfolios.
-Ownership of Permanent Portfolio, Versatile Bond Portfolio and Aggressive Growth Portfolio were valued at \$500,001-\$1,000,000 per Portfolio.
-Ownership of Short-Term Treasury Portfolio was valued at \$100,001-\$500,000.
+As of January 31, 2022, Mr. Cuggino beneficially owned, through his ownership of Pacific Heights, shares in each of the Trust's Portfolios.
+Ownership of Permanent Portfolio, Short-Term Treasury Portfolio, and Versatile Bond Portfolio was valued at \$100,001-\$500,000 per Portfolio, and ownership of Aggressive Growth Portfolio was valued at \$500,001-\$1,000,000.
 Such holdings are included among the assets managed of "Registered Investment Companies" in the preceding table.
 Also, see "Share Ownership of Trustees and Officers" in this SAI for additional information regarding Mr. Cuggino's ownership of shares of the Trust.